Choosing stick electrodes

 6. What function does the flux surrounding a stick electrode serve?

-All stick electrodes consist of a wire surrounded by a coating called flux, which serves several important purposes.
+All stick electrodes consist of a rod surrounded by a coating called flux, which serves several important purposes.
 It is actually the flux, or the covering, on the electrode that dictates where and how an electrode can be used.

 Flux also contains ionizing elements that make the arc more stable (especially when welding with an AC power source), along with alloys that give the weld its ductility and tensile strength.